rpbarone/weather-app/README.md

 As you see, you can get:
 * Temperature degree
+* Weather description
-* A funny icon animated [Skycon](https://darkskyapp.github.io/skycons/) showing different states of weather, as too or parcially cloud, sunny or if we only have a beautiful moon in the sky!
+* A funny icon animated [Skycon](https://darkskyapp.github.io/skycons/) showing different states of weather, as too or parcially cloudy, sunny or also we could have a beautiful moon it's already night in the city we're looking for.

   * And more: **The background changes its color according to the climatic conditions.** Try it in different locations of the world to see.